Sasanian glass: Origins of Sasanian Glass

-The Sasanian craftsmen smoothly continued the tradition of glassworking, inherited from the Romans and Parthians, transmitting it to the Islamic artisans when their Empire collapsed (Goldstein 1982 and 2005).
-Although they began from plain and mould-blown vessels close to the Parthian taste (Negro Ponzi 1984, See Figure 3), they soon generated their own genuine style especially recognizable in the ’typical hemispherical bowls with round or hexagonal deep incised facets’ (Negro Ponzi 1987, 272) and widely expanded it throughout all the Sasanian territory and even beyond their borders.
+The Sasanian craftsmen smoothly continued the tradition of glassworking, inherited from the Romans and Parthians, transmitting it to the Islamic artisans when their Empire collapsed.
+Although they began from plain and mould-blown vessels close to the Parthian taste, they soon generated their own genuine style especially recognizable in the ’typical hemispherical bowls with round or hexagonal deep incised facets’, and widely expanded it throughout all the Sasanian territory and even beyond their borders.

 However, there is no such continuity in glassmaking.
-Recent studies have demonstrated that there are clear differences between the composition of Roman, Sasanian and Syro-Palestinian - contemporary to the latest- productions (Freestone 2006) and also between Sasanian, Parthian and Islamic manufactures (Mirti et al. 2008 and 2009; Brill 2005).
-There is evidence that Roman glass was recycled to make Parthian glazes (Wood and Hsu 2020; Wood 2022).
+Recent studies have demonstrated that there are clear differences between the composition of Roman, Sasanian and Syro-Palestinian - contemporary to the latest- productions.
+Also between Sasanian, Parthian and Islamic manufactures.
+There is evidence that Roman glass was recycled to make Parthian glazes.

 The recipe of Sasanian glassmakers

 Sasanian glass is a silica-soda-lime composition with high levels of K and Mg: this means the use of plant ash as a source of soda.
-The Roman and the Parthian glass, on the other hand, employed mineral salts for this purpose (Freestone 2006, Mirti et al. 2009).
+The Roman and the Parthian glass, on the other hand, employed mineral salts for this purpose.
 Consequently, there is no continuation of the formula.

 Moreover, Sasanian glasses also show differences when compared with other plant-ash soda glasses.
-Freestone analysis revealed that Syro-Palestinian productions were lower in Mg than Sasanian ones, and Brill (2005, 75) concluded that there is a general ‘overlapping but no close agreement’ between the Sasanian and the later Islamic glass and that the former ‘do not bear a close enough chemical resemblance to any of the particular groups of Islamic glasses’.
+Freestone analysis revealed that Syro-Palestinian productions were lower in Mg than Sasanian ones, and Brill concluded that there is a general ‘overlapping but no close agreement’ between the Sasanian and the later Islamic glass and that the former ‘do not bear a close enough chemical resemblance to any of the particular groups of Islamic glasses’.

 In fact, the Sasanian glass is different even within itself.
-Three recipes have been identified for glassmaking (Mirti et al. 2008).
+Three recipes have been identified for glassmaking.
 The first one (minoritarian) is a silica-soda-lime glass with one evaporite as a flux that mainly appears in the earliest stages of the Empire (3rd century).
 The second group is divided into two other subgroups, both using sodic ash but exploiting different plants.
 One of them is present from the beginning of the Dynasty and the other from the 4th century onwards.
 A crucial difference between them, apart from the one mentioned, is that the second subgroup always utilised a purer source of silica.
-Since this third recipe produced more transparent glass, found in more sophisticated objects than the ones worked with the other recipes (Mirti et al. 2009) this has been interpreted as an argument for the existence of diverse formulas to satisfy the demand of different qualities of glass.
+Since this third recipe produced more transparent glass, found in more sophisticated objects than the ones worked with the other recipes, this has been interpreted as an argument for the existence of diverse formulas to satisfy the demand of different qualities of glass.
 It is significant that, in the quest for transparency meeting the taste of the Sasanians, purer silica was also occasionally utilised in the first subgroup.
-Recently, compositional analysis indicates that purer silica sources exhibiting lower variation were used in later periods, potentially suggesting standardisation of practice associated with a centralised glass-making industry (Wood and Greenacre 2021).
+Recently, compositional analysis indicates that purer silica sources exhibiting lower variation were used in later periods, potentially suggesting standardisation of practice associated with a centralised glass-making industry.